seanmcgary/chain-funcs/README.md

 ## Using the CLI

-The `faas-cli` provides an AWS Lambda-like experience for deploying and calling functions.
+The `faas-cli` provides an AWS Lambda-like experience for deploying and calling functions with support for both JavaScript and Python runtimes.

 ### Deploy a Function

+#### JavaScript Functions

 Create a directory with your JavaScript function: